rishisni/rishisni/README.md

-Hi there 👋
+Hi there, I'm Rishabh Saini! 👨‍💻

-I'm Rishabh Saini, a passionate software developer currently pursuing a B.S. in Data Science & Its Applications from IIT Madras and a B.Tech in Computer Science & Engineering from Rajasthan Technical University.
-My journey in technology has led me to work on exciting projects and internships, where I've honed my skills in web development, software engineering, and data science.
+Welcome to my corner of the code world!
+I'm a passionate developer with a love for crafting efficient and secure applications.
+Currently pursuing a dual education path in Data Science & Applications at IIT Madras and Computer Science & Engineering at Rajasthan Technical University, I'm constantly exploring new technologies and honing my coding skills.
-🔭 I’m currently working on:
+🚀 What I'm Building:

-    RhythmBox: A dynamic music streaming platform developed as part of my coursework at IIT Madras.
-Built using Flask, Vue.js, and SQLAlchemy, it features song liking, flagging, lyrics retrieval, and playlist management, with JWT authentication for secure access.
+    RhythmBox: A dynamic music streaming platform built with Flask, Vue.js, and SQLAlchemy.
+It features song liking, flagging, lyrics retrieval, and playlist management, secured with JWT authentication.
+This project was a highlight of my coursework at IIT Madras and showcases my full-stack development capabilities.

-🌱 I’m currently learning:

-    Advanced algorithms and their applications in solving real-world problems.
+🌱 What I'm Learning:

+    Mastering advanced algorithms to solve complex problems.
-    Modern web development frameworks and cloud-based deployment strategies.
+    Deep diving into modern web frameworks and cloud computing for scalable solutions.

-👯 I’m looking to collaborate on:

-    Open-source projects in web development, data science, or anything that drives innovation and learning.

-💬 Ask me about:

-    Web Development (Flask, Django, Vue.js)
-    Python programming and algorithms
-    How to implement secure and scalable web applications

-📫 How to reach me:
+💻 Tech Stack:

+    Languages: Python, C, C++, Java, Shell Scripting Web Development: Django, Flask, Vue.js, React.js, Node.js, Angular.js
+    Databases: SQL, MongoDB
+    Tools & Utilities: Linux Shell, Plotly, Git, Docker

+🔥 Projects & Achievements:

+    Gro-Cart: A grocery store management application with automated stock and expiration management, developed with Flask.
+Scored a perfect S grade (10/10) at IIT Madras.
+    TheSoulTalk: A Django-based blogging platform with interactive features like user following, comments, and role management.
+    Ranked 16th in a CodeChef Python contest with IIT Madras.
+    Winner of Code-Crunch and Second Runner-up in Gandhi-Code quiz by GFG at Rajasthan Technical University.

+🎯 Let's Collaborate:

+    I’m always up for contributing to open-source projects or working on innovative web development and data science solutions.
+If you have a project or idea, let's make it happen!

+📬 Reach Out:

     Email: rishabhkirodiwal04@gmail.com
     LinkedIn: rishabhsaini04
     GitHub: rishisni

-😄 Pronouns: He/Him
-⚡ Fun fact:
+⚡ Fun Fact:

-    I ranked 16th in a CodeChef Python contest with IIT Madras and won several coding competitions at my university.
+    I'm a coding enthusiast with a knack for cracking challenging problems, whether it's a tough algorithm or a real-world application.